typoverflow/UtilsRL/docs/source/modules/rl.rst

 ---------

 `Actors` are essentially the `agent` itself, they take observations as input, and output corresponding actions.
 We follow `tianshou`'s design of decoupling output head and \
-feature extraction backend, so that we can reduce code redundancy and increase the flexibility of when constructing an agent.
+feature extraction backend, so that we can reduce code redundancy and increase flexibility of constructing an agent.

 Basically all types of actors are composed of three parts: